Getting help for your partner

 Depending on the diagnosis, your role in taking the lead in the care of your partner, baby and other children will need to be considered.
 In the case of severe mental health problems like bipolar disorder, peurperal psychosis, or severe depression or anxiety, your partner may need to go to hospital for a period of time and then once their symptoms have become more stable, you will need to provide ongoing supervision and support to them.

 Below are some additional tips which can be useful for you as you support your partner on the road to recovery:

-- Draw on the practical and emotional support- from family and friends when you can – this can lessen the load and reduce your stress.
+This can come from family and friends when you can – this can lessen the load and reduce your stress.

-- Be prepared for setbacks – treatment of mental health conditions is not always as simple, quick or straight forward as treating physical health conditions.
+Treatment of mental health conditions is not always as simple, quick or straight forward as treating physical health conditions.
 The process of treatment may include having to trial different medications, treatments and/or health professionals, which is all about learning what works and what doesn’t for the person.
 This can all take time, persistence and patience.

-- Celebrate progress – sometimes when you are both living through the experience, as your partner begins to recover, you begin to forget how bad things were initially.
+Sometimes when you are both living through the experience, as your partner begins to recover, you begin to forget how bad things were initially.
 Take note and celebrate small gains along the way.
 This can remind you both that progress is being made, and encourage you to keep going.